by Arthelo Palma

 Saul, the king of Israel that time discouraged David.
 Saul said, “You are not able to go out against this Philistine and fight him; you are only a boy, and he has been a fighting man from his youth” (verse 33).
 But David replied, “The Lord who delivered me from the paw of the lion and the paw of the bear will deliver me from the hand of this Philistine” (verse 37).

-Incompletely armed for battle, except for a sling and a stone, David mightily faced Goliath and killed him.
-The stone sank into Goliath’s forehead.
-Such strong courage and determination to fight Goliath was made possible as David believed that his battle was the Lord’s (verse 47).
+Incompletely armed and inexperienced for battle, except for a sling and a stone and killing wild beasts, David mightily faced Goliath and killed him.
+The stone from the sling with all precision sank into Goliath’s forehead.
+Such strong courage and determination to fight Goliath and kill him was made possible as David believed that his battle was the Lord’s (verse 47).

 God is pleased with our faith and having it leads us to victory.
-Whatever Goliath (giant problems, worries, anxieties, discomforts and other related circumstances) you may be facing in your life today, the word of God said that David’s faith in God’s power to deliver him from the hands of the giant Goliath became instrumental towards his smooth victory in the battle.
-His strong faith in God’s power led him to win his battle over the Philistine.
+Whatever Goliath (giant problems, worries, anxieties, discomforts and other related circumstances) you might be facing in your life today, the word of God said that David’s faith in God’s power to deliver him from the hands of this giant was instrumental to his smooth victory in the battle.
+His strong faith in God’s power led him to win his battle over the enemies of God.

-For us who would want to live the life of Christ and aim to become like Him, God would want us to be victorious in every battle we have.
-Just how He covered David with His divine protection and providence, God will abound us all the protection and ultimate victory, provided we will have faith in what He can possibly do in our lives and personal battles.
+For us who want to live the life of Christ and aim to become like Him, God wants us to be victorious in every battle we have.
+Just how He covered David with His divine protection and providence, God will abound us all the protection and ultimate victory, provided we will have faith in what He can possibly do in our lives especially in our personal battles.

-Always have faith in God, and expect that He at all times, can do something in our lives.
+Always have faith in God, and expect that He at all times, can do something for us.

 Goliath’s confidence in his own capacity, as he was conceited led him to his death and defeat.
-Just like us today, those among us who put all our trust in our money, talents, abilities and skills, and even pride are most likely to lose in whatever battle we might be facing in our lives.
+Just like us today, those among us who put all our trust in our money, talents, abilities and skills, that give us pride are likely to lose in whatever battle we might be facing in our lives.
 Trusting ourselves leads to destruction, but trusting God leads to success.
-We will lose the chance to obtain wisdom that comes from God that became the source of David’s victory.
+We will lose the chance to obtain wisdom that comes from God as the source of David’s victory.
 David just showed us today everything that happened to his life was because of God’s grace.
-Thus, whatever achievements we might have now, we must be determined to give all the glory to God.
+Whatever achievements we might have now, we must be determined to give back all the glory to God.

 Starting now, learn to live everyday with all trust in God’s divine provision.There is no room for discouragement if God is with us.